Chiloé National Park

 Chiloé National Park is a national park of Chile, located in the western coast of Chiloé Island, in Los Lagos Region (region of the lakes).
 It encompasses an area of 430.57 sqkm divided into two main sectors: the smallest, called Chepu, is in the commune of Ancud, whereas the rest, called Anay, is in the communes of Dalcahue, Castro and Chonchi.
 The greater portion of the Park is in the foothills of Chilean Coastal Range, known as the Cordillera del Piuchén.
 It includes zones of dunes, Valdivian temperate rain forests, swamps, and peat bogs.
 A small portion, Metalqui, is an islet with an area of 0.5 sqkm.
 It is located between 42° 07' and 42° 13' south latitude and between 73° 55' and 74° 09' west longitude (see 42.10°S 74.02°W).

 History

 The park was created by Supreme Chilean Decree N° 734, in 1982.
 Its surface area has been reduced by more than 45 sqkm by populated land that was initially in the protected area.

 Climate

 The climate is wet and temperate, with average annual temperatures of 11 C and abundant precipitation distributed uniformly throughout the year, varying according to the altitude.
-On the Pacific coast over 3000 mm fall annually, while in the higher elevations of the Piuchén, nearly 5000 mm fall, and on the rainshadowed eastern slopes, as little as 2500 mm in annual precipitation is measured.
+On the Pacific coast over 3000 mm fall annually, while in the higher elevations of the Piuchén, nearly 5000 mm fall, and on the rain-shadowed eastern slopes, as little as 2500 mm in annual precipitation is measured.